How to Measure A Bike Stem Length

 • A negative angle puts you lower and more aero.
 Be careful not to go too low, too soon, as you might experience lower back pain.

-The sweet spot for the majority of amateur cyclists is a stem length between 100 to 120mm with an angle of -6º.
+The sweet spot for most amateur cyclists is a stem length between 100 to 120mm with an angle of -6º.

-Having said that, the ideal stem length is not always a clear-cut decision.
+The ideal stem length is not always a clear-cut decision.
 It’s common to see pro cyclists using longer stem lengths from 120 to 140mm.
-They’re known for preferring smaller bikes, and they have better flexibility compared to amateur cyclists.
+They’re known for preferring smaller bikes and have better flexibility than amateur cyclists.